andlin03/EasyGraph/README.md

 To use the module you first have to [register your app](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) in Azure AD and [delegate permissions and consents](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent) for the type of requests your script will use.

-For Certificate and Client Secret authentication your App need Application permissions, and for Device Code authentication your App need Delegated permissions.
+For Certificate and Client Secret authentication your App need Application permissions, and for User and Device Code authentication your App need Delegated permissions.

-Device Code authentication also requires that your App has a Redirect URI specified (for example <http://localhost> or <https://login.microsoftonline.com/common/oauth2/nativeclient>), and that your App is configured to be treated as a Public Client.
+Delegated authentication also requires that your App has a Redirect URI specified (for example <https://login.microsoftonline.com/common/oauth2/nativeclient>), and Device Code authentication requires that your Default client type is set to Public Client.

 You can find more information about [App Registrations in the Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-desktop-app-registration).